Noticing error code 229 on your Lennox® furnace?

 This means your furnace is ignited at high speed because its low pressure switch couldn’t close.

-It’s best to have a pro like one from Service Experts Heating & Air Conditioning in Shreveport work on repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like the one you’re experiencing.
+It’s best to let a professional like one from Service Experts Heating & Air Conditioning in Shreveport work on repairing or replacing this part.
+Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like this one.

 We want you to be absolutely satisfied with our furnace repair in Shreveport.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have multiple pressure switches to let the system to run at different speeds—and be more efficient.
-These switches also make sure your furnace runs safely and vents extra gases from the heat exchanger.
+Two-stage furnaces have various pressure switches to let the system to run at different speeds—and use less energy.
+These switches also ensure your furnace runs safely and vents excess gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Malfunctions

-Your low pressure switch may not be working right if your furnace inducer motor starts up in high speed and high ignition, then weakens and shifts into low-fire mode about 30 seconds afterward.
+Your low pressure switch may not be functioning correctly if your furnace inducer motor starts up in high speed and high ignition, then weakens and shifts into low-fire mode about 30 seconds afterward.